Dynamics of mean-field Fermi systems with nonzero pairing: The fluctuation dynamics

-where we used that the first and the third term in (\ref{eq:numt}) do not contribute to the time derivative.
+where we used that the first and the third term in (\ref{eq:numt}) do not contribute to the time derivative and the notation $\text{h.c.}$ stands for hermitian conjugate.
 Then, by unitarity of the Bogoliubov transformation.

-In this expression, it is not difficult to see that all terms involving the Laplacian cancel out exactly.
+In this expression, the terms involving the Laplacian cancel out exactly.
 Next, let us consider the commutators involving the many-body interaction.
-We compute:
+Denoting by $\mathcal{V}_{N}$ the part of $\mathcal{H}_{N}$ describing the potential, we compute:

 and

 Therefore, focusing on the following term,

 by Eqs. (\ref{eq:quartic_gamma}), (\ref{eq:quartic_alpha}), we have: